hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 }
 ```

-`Results` has an entry for each operation if the transaction was successful.
+`Results` has entries for some operations if the transaction was successful.
 To save
 space, the `Value` will be `null` for any `Verb` other than "get".
 Like the `/v1/kv/<key>`
 endpoint, `Value` will be Base64-encoded if it is present.
+Also, no result entries  will be
-For verbs that delete
+added for verbs that delete keys.
-keys, a `null` result entry will be present, keeping the list of `Results` 1:1 with the
-list of operations given in the transaction.

 `Errors` has entries describing which operations failed if the transaction was rolled
 back.
 The `OpIndex` gives the index of the failed operation in the transaction, and